OARS Overview and Contents

 Total administration time for the entire OMFAQ is about 45 minutes.
 Information is usually sought in a personal interview with the subject or an informant, although sections can be obtained by mail or telephone.
 No advanced or professional education is required to administer this questionnaire.

-Individual professionals and/or program directors who are planning to make use of the OARS multidimensional functional assessment technology on a regular programmatic basis or for a research project should review a training video and the OARS Manual, to assure consistent and reliable data collection.
+Individual professionals and/or program directors who are planning to make use of the OARS multidimensional functional assessment technology on a regular programmatic basis or for a research project should review the OARS Manual, to assure consistent and reliable data collection.
 All who plan to conduct interviews on a regular basis should be trained in the administration of the OARS questionnaire.

 Fillenbaum GG.
 Multidimensional Functional Assessment of Older Adults: The Duke Older Americans Resources and Services Procedures.
 Lawrence Erlbaum Associates, Hillsdale, NJ, 1988.